 The harassing company pays our fees.

 According to its website, Account Resolution Services “is a division of Healthcare Revenue Recovery Group (HRRG).”
-The ARS website does not provide a lot of detailed information about its business practices or client base.
+The ARS website does not provide a lot of detailed information about its business practices or client base but Account Resolution Services appears to exclusively collect for healthcare providers.
 Page tabs include Payment, Request, FAQs, Notices, and Contact.

 The Payment tab leads to a link to the ARS online payment portal.
 The Request tab leads to a page with email addresses and a sample email message site visitors can use to request a paid-in-full letter.
 The FAQs page tells site visitors how to make online payments; how to locate their account numbers on collection notices; how to request that ARS stop making phone calls; and information about the three national credit reporting agencies.
 The Notices tab provides a link for requesting all collection letters sent within the previous year.
 The Contact page provides telephone numbers, mailing addresses, and hours of operation.